Enalean/tuleap-documentation-en/languages/en/user-guide/citizen.rst

 To log into the Tuleap site, go to the Tuleap
 Site at `http://tuleap.example.com <http://tuleap.example.com/>`__
 and click on the "Login" link.
-If you typed your login and password OK, Tuleap presents you with your Personal Page (or Personal Dashboard) (see `The Personal Page of a Tuleap user`_).
+If you typed your login and password correctly, Tuleap displays your Personal Page (or Personal Dashboard) (see `The Personal Page of a Tuleap user`_).
 At any point in time you can return to your Tuleap Personal Page by selecting the "My Personal Page" in the upper part of the Tuleap Main Menu.